 Raster datasets can be displayed, or rendered, in your map in many different ways.
 Rendering is the process of displaying your data.
 How a raster dataset is rendered depends on what type of data it contains and what you want to show.
 Some rasters have a predefined color scheme—a color map—that ArcMap automatically uses to display them.
 For those that don't, ArcMap chooses an appropriate display method that you can adjust as needed.

-Methods of storage: Data models Learn about raster data models
+Methods of storage: Data models

 A raster dataset is any valid raster format organized into one or more bands.
 Each band consists of an array of pixels (cells), and each pixel has a value.
 A raster dataset has at least one band.
 More than one raster dataset can be spatially appended (mosaicked) together into a larger, single, continuous raster dataset.